 Should You Buy Jordan Belfort Course?

-If you’re selling clothes at Primark with next to zero commissions and have no dreams to move ahead in life, this is not for you.
+If you’re selling clothes at Primark with next to zero commissions and have no dreams to move ahead in life, this is for sure not for you.

 Who Is It Good For?

 I feel this course is best for intermediate and advanced salespeople.

 Beginners can use the mindsets and self-help part of the course but might miss some of the nuances.